DonczewLab/SLAM-Seq_Analysis/README.md

 ## 6) Explanation of `samples.csv`

-`config/samples.csv` defines which FASTQ files to process, what the naming convention will be, and which samples to create average signal tracks.
+`config/samples.csv` defines which FASTQ files to process, what the naming convention will be, and which samples to group together.
 An example `samples.csv` is provided below:

 | sample           | fastq1                              | fastq2                              | merge_group |
 |------------------|-------------------------------------|-------------------------------------|-------------|